Diplomatic immunity: Smuggling

 Diplomats and officials involved in drug smuggling have benefited from diplomatic immunity.
 For example, a Venezuelan general wanted in the United States on drugs charges was arrested in Aruba only to be released after the Venezuelan government protested his diplomatic immunity and threatened sanctions if Aruba did not release him.

-In December 2014, Gambian diplomats were found guilty by Southwark Crown Court of London for selling tax-free tobacco from the Gambian embassy in the United Kingdom.
+In December 2014, after their immunity was waived by Gambia, Gambian diplomats were found guilty by Southwark Crown Court of London for selling tax-free tobacco from the Gambian embassy in the United Kingdom.
 The Crown Prosecution Service told the court that much of this was sold from the embassy without paying value-added tax and excise duty.

 Employer abuse and slavery

 Diplomatic immunity from local employment and labor law has precipitated incidents in which diplomatic staff have been accused of abusing local workers, who are often hired for positions requiring local knowledge (such as an administrative assistant, press/PR officer) or for general labor.
 In such situations, the employees are in a legal limbo where the laws of neither the host country nor the diplomat's country are enforceable.
 Diplomats have ignored local laws concerning minimum wages, maximum working hours, vacation and holidays, and in some cases have imprisoned employees in their homes, deprived them of their earned wages, passports, food, and communication with the outside world, abused them physically and emotionally, and invaded their privacy.
 Reported incidents include the following: